"We'll see you in a couple weeks," replied commander George Zamka. "It's time to go fly."

 BUT WELL WORTH THE TIME AND EFFORT WE HAD PUT INTO IT.

-"Looks like the weather came together tonight," launch director Mike Leinbach told the astronauts right before liftoff.
+And to complete this Blog, a repeat of the quote from the Mission Commander:"Looks like the weather came together tonight," launch director Mike Leinbach told the astronauts right before liftoff.
 "It's time to go fly."

 "We'll see you in a couple weeks," replied commander George Zamka.
 He repeated: "It's time to go fly."